|Paul "Ozzie" Branyan

-This is a letter written by my uncle (mother's brother) to my aunt (father's sister).
+This is a letter written by my maternal uncle to my paternal aunt.
 He wrote it on 20 September 1967 from Vietnam and she received it six days later.
 I know the date she received it because she wrote that date on the envelope.
 A great piece of information to have!

 My uncle opened the letter by inquiring how everyone was doing, asking if my dad, who was also in the army, had gotten to take leave yet, and how my aunt liked school.
 I imagine my uncle was missing the every day life of home.